xwmx/nb/README.md

   `settings unset` to restore the default for a setting.

 Settings:

-  EDITOR
+[1] EDITOR
     The command line text editor to use with `notes`.

-Example Values:
-    'vim', 'emacs', 'code', 'subl', 'atom', 'macdown'
+    • Example Values: 'vim', 'emacs', 'code', 'subl', 'atom', 'macdown'

-  NOTES_AUTO_SYNC
+[2] NOTES_AUTO_SYNC
-    Default: '1'

     By default, operations that trigger a git commit like `add`, `edit`, and `delete` will sync notebook changes to the remote repository, if one is set.
 To disable this behavior, set this to '0'.

+    • Default Value: '1'

-  NOTES_DEFAULT_EXTENSION
+[3] NOTES_DEFAULT_EXTENSION
-    Default: 'md'

     The default extension to use for notes files.
 Change to 'org' for Emacs Org mode files, 'rst' for reStructuredText, 'txt' for plain text, or whatever you prefer.

+    • Default Value: 'md'

-  NOTES_DIR
+[4] NOTES_DIR
-    Default: '~/.notes'

     The location of the directory that contains the notebooks.
 To sync with Dropbox, you could create a folder at ~/Dropbox/Notes and use:
     `notes settings set NOTES_DIR ~/Dropbox/Notes`

+    • Default Value: '~/.notes'

-  NOTES_ENCRYPTION_TOOL
+[5] NOTES_ENCRYPTION_TOOL
-    Default: 'openssl'

     The tool used for encrypting notes.
 Supported Values: 'openssl', 'gpg'

+    • Default Value: 'openssl'

-  NOTES_HIGHLIGHT_COLOR
+[6] NOTES_HIGHLIGHT_COLOR
-    Default: 11 (yellow) for 256 color terminals, 3 (yellow) for 8 color.

     Set highlighting color.
 This should be set to an xterm color number between 0 and 255.
-To view a table of available colors and numbers, run:
+To view a table of available colors and numbers, run `notes settings colors`.

+    • Default Value: '11' (yellow) for 256 color terminals,
+                     '3'  (yellow) for  8  color terminals.

+Examples:
-    `notes settings colors`.
+  notes settings

-Example:
   notes settings set NOTES_DEFAULT_EXTENSION 'org' notes settings set NOTES_HIGHLIGHT_COLOR 105 notes settings unset NOTES_HIGHLIGHT_COLOR notes settings colors

 ```

 #### `shell`